-Smallville: One episode is all about nightmares.
-Every single song in the episode is by REM.
+Smallville had one episode all about nightmares.
+Every single song in the episode is by R.E.M..

-Another has a story where Lionel drove his wife insane - it ends with him listening to Madame Butterfly.
+In another episode, Lionel drove his wife insane, and the episode ends with him listening to Madame Butterfly.

 In Escape, Lois was wearing Scottish attire when she was possessed by the (Scottish) Silver Banshee.